 (From Old Corral image collection)

 Am unsure what horse Monte is riding in the above lobby card from UNDER COLORADO SKIES (Republic, 1947).
+Don't be fooled by the gray/black color of this horse - that color shows up in the lobby card, but when viewing the film, Monte's horse is brown with a tannish mane.
 It isn't Banner which had been earlier used by Don Barry and Allan Lane.
 Banner had a thin face blaze that ended above the nostrils.
 Click HERE for Andy Devine, Roy Rogers on the original Trigger, and Bob Nolan in a scene cropped from a lobby card from the Trucolor UNDER CALIFORNIA STARS (Republic, 1948).
 Devine is riding Banner, and Nolan is riding the same horse in the above lobby card.

 CALIFORNIA FIREBRAND started out Monte's 1948 season, with Hurst (as 'Chuck Waggoner') finding Monte unarmed and horseless after an encounter with Indians.
 They find a wounded man, whose guns and horse Monte uses to ride for medical help.
 They don't know that the man has been wounded by a couple of pursuing lawman, and is the feared pistolero Gunsmoke Lowry, on his way to Gunnison to be the baddies' hand-picked marshal to run gold miners off their claims.
 Monte has come to Gunnison to meet his uncle, but learns that his uncle has been killed by the outlaws.
 Mistaken for Gunsmoke Lowry because of the G. L. initials on the handles of his borrowed guns (the first of only three movies in which Monte would pack two guns), he joins the gang, uncovers its leader (Tris Coffin in a neat double-identity ploy) and wins over lovely Adrian Booth and her mining family.
 (At least one film scholar insists that it is Forrest Tucker's voice issuing from the mouth of Daniel M. Sheridan, who plays Gunsmoke Lowry, and Roy Barcroft's from Duke York, as one of Booth's brothers.
 Does anybody know?)